 New Zealand's first settlers, the Maori, named the kiwi bird for the sound of its chirp - kiwi, kiwi, kiwi!
 This flightless bird, about the size of a domestic hen, has an extremely long beak and plumage more like hair than feathers.
 New Zealanders have adopted this nocturnal, flightless and endearing creature as their national emblem.
 Referring to New Zealanders as Kiwis probably dates back to the First World War, when New Zealand soldiers acquired this nickname.

 New Zealand is a modern country with a well-developed economy and a government structure based on the British parliamentary system.
 New Zealand has long been a sovereign nation in its own right, with only tenuous ties to Britain through New Zealand's membership of the British Commonwealth.

-We have a diverse multi-cultural population of just over 4 million.
+We have a diverse multi-cultural population of around 5 million.
 The majority of New Zealanders are of British descent and the largest minority is New Zealand's indigenous Maori, who make up around 14 percent of the population.